-Teen-SPARC is designed to work most seamlessly with Youth Risk Behavior Survey (YRBS) data.
+Teen-SPARC is designed to work most seamlessly with YRBS data.
 For the purposes of this guide, we are using the parameters present in the tool by default, which are derived from the national 2015 YRBS data.
 Details on how to import jurisdiction-specific data are included in the User's Manual.
-Whether using default data or introducing one's own, the elements that go into the model and on which all calculations are based include the:
+Whether using default data or introducing one's own, the elements that go into the model, and on which all calculations are based, include the

-- Total number of high-school-attending adolescents - Proportion of those adolescents belonging to each age group and sex - Proportion of adolescents who have had sexual intercourse at least once, by age group and SPG - Total adolescent population size by age group (whether in school or out) - Number of new partners per year by age group and sexual partnering group, or weighted counts of persons and average lifetime number of partners by age at first intercourse by current age\ - Mean number of sex acts per partner by age group and SPG - Probability that the average individual uses a condom during a single act of intercourse, by age group and SPG - Diagnoses of gonorrhea, chlamydia, and HIV among 13-18 year olds by SPG (diagnoses only among MSM for HIV) - Transmissibility probabilities for each STI by sexual act\ - Proportion of incidence cases that are diagnosed by sex for gonorrhea and chlamydia\ - Average duration of infection for gonorrhea and chlamydia\ - Proportion of adolescent MSM living with HIV who are aware of their status\ - Ratio between prevalence and incidence of diagnosed HIV infection among adolescent MSM\
+- total number of high-school-attending adolescents; - proportion of those adolescents belonging to each age group and sex; - proportion of adolescents who have had sexual intercourse at least once, by age group and SPG; - total adolescent population size by age group (whether in school or out); - number of new partners per year by age group and SPG or weighted counts of persons and average lifetime number of partners by age at first intercourse by current age; - mean number of sex acts per partner by age group and SPG; - probability that the average individual uses a condom during a single act of intercourse, by age group and SPG; - diagnoses of gonorrhea, chlamydia, and HIV among 13-18-year-olds by SPG (HIV diagnoses only among MSM); - transmissibility probabilities for each STI by sexual act; - proportion of incidence cases that are diagnosed by sex for gonorrhea and chlamydia; - average duration of infection for gonorrhea and chlamydia; - proportion of adolescent MSM living with HIV who are aware of their status; - ratio between prevalence and incidence of diagnosed HIV infection among adolescent MSM; - costs per STI diagnosis and pregnancy in 2015 USD; and - rates of contraception use among females.